dflanigan/IssueHandling/README.md

 # Issue Handling and Tagging

 This is an outline on the procedures for processsing and prioritising Bugs submitted to F5 Openstack projects.

-### Submitting a Bug Issue
-# Tasks for submitting bug
- * Use a label for setting the Bug Severtity, do not set the Priority Level
- * Fill out the template
- * Attach if possible:
-   * configuration files
-   * Log files

-# Tasks for Triaging Bug issues.
- * Set the Priority levels for new bugs
- * Review the Priority levels for existing bugs.
+Users submitting bugs should fill out as much information asked for in the ISSUE_TEMPLATE.md file.
+Issues should be review daily to handle critical bugs, but weekly to triage all others.
+See the TriagingBugIssues.md file for more details.

 ### Bug Severity Levels
  * Set by User
- * Notifications are set to a Slack Channel when an issue is created.
+ * Notifications are sent to a Slack Channel when an issue is created.

  1. **Bug Severity 1 (Critical)** : Defect is causing systems to be offline and/or nonfunctional. immediate attention is required.
  2. **Bug Severity 2 (High)** : Defect is causing major obstruction of system operations.